yunnanpl/gps_tracker_parser_relay/README.md

 * 8050000 int
   * int is a value in seconds between messages (while key/engine is ON, for car bound devices)
   * some pages recommend not to set it below 10 (even if it should be possible to go to 5)
+  * default 20
 * 8090000 int
   * int is a value in seconds between messages (while key/engine is OFF, for car bound devices)
   * some pages recommend not to set it below 10 (even if it should be possible to go to 5)
+  * default 300
+* 6650000xxxx
+  * send location at least once a day, on given time
+  * xxxx means HHMM (hours and minutes )

 Other functions:
 * RCONF